 A cosigner release is great for the cosigner for two reasons.
 First, it removes the possibility that they could ever be responsible for paying for the loan.
 Second, it removes the loan from their credit report.
 Even if they are not the person expected to pay off the loan, the debt can adversely affect their debt to income ratio for major purchases… and a bad debt to income ratio means higher interest on a mortgage or auto loan or it could mean no loan at all.

 How do I qualify for a cosigner release?

 This is something that will vary from lender to lender.
 Lenders will typically want a history of on time payments for about two years.
 Some require less, others more.
 The borrower will also have to be independently creditworthy.
 This means that even if payments are made on time for two years, a release is not a sure thing.
 The borrower will need to show a decent income, as well as a favorable debt to income ratio.

 Qualifying for a cosigner release can be difficult, but there is a workaround that is very effective.

 Will my lender release my cosigner?

 This is evaluated on a case by case basis.
 Unfortunately, there is no way of knowing for sure until you try.
-It is important to keep in mind that there is little incentive for the companies like Sallie Mae and Wells Fargo to release the cosigners.
+It is important to keep in mind that there is little incentive for the companies like Sallie Mae, Wells Fargo, or Navient to release the cosigners.
 When they release a cosigner, it just makes the debt harder to collect in the event of non-payment of a loan.
 As a result, if they have a reason to deny the release, it is in their best interest to do it.
 The primary reason for them to ever release anyone is to keep their word and remain to true to the advertising that was done in order to get someone to sign up for the loan.